sunxki/SDET_dotnet_maintenanceUnosquare/README.md

-Perform maintenance on the following project.
+I've Performed maintenance on the following project.
-You have incorrect locators, change them and run the application.
+Locators has been fixed, changed them and run the application.

-Pre conditions:

-      Clone the repo

-      Perform the corresponding changes

-      Send your Repository with your changes

-The script should do the following flow:
+The script  do the following flow:

     Open browser and go to google.com